Leafwing-Studios/fop-rules/docs/rules/downtime-activities.md

 ## Attune

 Forge a connection with pieces of magical gear, allowing you to tap into its magic.
 You only gain the benefits (or drawbacks) of any enchanted affixes of gear that you have equipped while you are attuned to it.
-When you use this downtime activity, you may complete change the items that you are attuned to, attuning (or unattuning) to any number of items up to your personal **attument limit** of:
+When you use this downtime activity, you may complete change the items that you are attuned to, attuning (or unattuning) to any number of items up to your personal **attunement limit** of:

 - two sets of arms
 - one set of armor